reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/1 - Reasons.md

 One response is that our empirical beleifs are produced by natural objects via some reliable causal process.
 But why is it that nothing can be called a belief unless it is forced via such a process in this manner?

-It might replied htat if judgments about reasons can be true or false, then they must be about an independent subject matter.
+It might replied that if judgments about reasons can be true or false, then they must be about an independent subject matter.
 This is true, but this independence provides no problem.
 Consider the case of mathematics for example.
 We can make true judgments about mathematics, even though mathematical truth is independent and causally inert.